-Austria’s pension expenditure is projected to rise by around 1.3 per cent of GDP by 2030 based on current policies, according to the Organisation for Economic Co-operation and Development (OECD).
+Austria’s pension expenditure is projected to rise by around 1.3 percentage points of GDP by 2030 based on current policies, according to the Organisation for Economic Co-operation and Development (OECD).

 The pension system in Austria consists of a defined benefit (DB) public scheme with an income-tested top-up for low-income pensioners.